Henrymachiyu/FIPO/README.md

 **Qwen Pilot, Alibaba Group | Published on March 20, 2026**

 FIPO is a **value-free RL recipe** for eliciting deeper reasoning from a clean base model.
 The central idea is simple: **GRPO-style training works, but its token credit assignment is too coarse**.
-FIPO densifies that signal with a **discounted Future-KL term** that reflects how the rest of the trajectory evolves after each token.
-Empirically, we find that this granular reinforcement allows the model to **break through the length stagnation** observed in standard baselines.
-Evaluated on **Qwen2.5-32B-Base**, FIPO extends the average chain-of-thought length from **4,000 to over 10,000 tokens**, driving **AIME 2024 Pass@1** accuracy from **50.0% to a peak of 58.0%**.
+FIPO densifies that signal with a **discounted Future-KL term** that reflects how the rest of the trajectory evolves after each token. <span style="color:#d73a49"><strong>FIPO is the first pure-RL recipe to surpass o1-mini on AIME 2024.</strong></span> Empirically, this granular reinforcement allows the model to **break through the length stagnation** observed in standard baselines.
+Trained on **Qwen2.5-32B-Base**, FIPO extends the average chain-of-thought length from **4,000 to over 10,000 tokens**, driving **AIME 2024 Pass@1** accuracy from **50.0% to a peak of 58.0% compared with DAPO**.

 ## Overview